7 minute read

 At this point, you might be thinking: “Cloud infrastructure won’t work here.”

-That concern is common in clinical research, regulated pharma, and medical devices — and it’s exactly the kind of mindset I addressed in this earlier article.
+That concern is common in regulated industries, and it’s exactly the kind of mindset I addressed in this earlier article.

 Platform engineering for data teams is about building the foundations that let data work scale safely and consistently.